 The affairs of the Texas Wildlife Association are managed by the Board of Directors.
 Only Voting Members of the Association serve as Directors.
 Each of the eight TWA regions has at least five representatives on the Board of Directors.
 The number of Directors is set by the Executive Committee.
-Each Director serves a term of three years, and there is not a limit on the number of terms a Director may serve.
+Each Director serves a term of three years, and there is no limit on the number of terms a Director may serve.

 Directors are divided into two categories, Active Directors and Directors Emeritus.
 Directors Emeritus are nominated by the sitting Executive Committee and are granted such status by the Executive Committee.

 Directors Emeritus have the same rights and privileges, but not the obligations, of Active Directors.
 Directors Emeritus are required to be at least Active Members in good standing and have shown outstanding service to the organization, above and beyond the call of duty.
-To qualify for Director Emeritus status, a Director must have either served as an Officer of the organization for eight years, or served as a director of the organization for nine years, or have been a founding member of the organization.
+To qualify for Director Emeritus status, a Director must have either served as an Officer of the organization for six years, or served as a director of the organization for nine years, or have been a founding member of the organization.